This post may contain affiliate links. Please read our disclosure policy.

 Make the gravy:

 • Make the roux.
 Reduce heat under pan to medium low.
-Sprinkle the flour over the hot oil and whisk to combine.
+Sprinkle the 1/4 cup all-purpose flour over the hot oil and whisk to combine.
 Flour should absorb all of the oil and will turn golden brown over the low heat when whisked continually.
 If mixture seems too greasy once mixed, add a bit more flour.
 If mixture is to dry, add additional reserved drippings.
 Cook about 5 minutes while continually whisking, until the roux is a light brown.

 How to serve Country Fried Steak: